jatinchowdhury18/ChowTunes/README.md

 treated me quite well.
 However, I wanted to see if I could make something a little bit smaller and simpler that still got me the few features that I want in an audio player.

-So far I've spent something like 20 hours working on this.
-So obviously it's not very polished and has an extremely minimal feature set, but I think it will get the job done (for now).
+I haven't spent much time working on this, so obviously it's not very polished and has an extremely minimal feature set, but I think it will get the job done (for now).

 ## License